LattePandaTeam/Docs/content/alpha_edition/get_started.md

 # Getting Started

 This document will go over how to start up your LattePanda for the first time.
-It will also go over what you need for the boot-up process, as well as instructions for how to fully get started.
+It will cover what you need for the boot-up process, as well as instructions for how to fully get started.

 ## 5 Steps for Booting Up the LattePanda